UF-CEN5035-2022SpringProject/GatorLive/sprint3.md

           2. Use Youtube live chat iframe, and build a product list which can be shown specifically during live - ***Feature Items***
             <br></br>
             <img src="https://user-images.githubusercontent.com/69064626/161345098-ad18bad8-ab4e-420e-90cd-9fcda8ad152b.jpeg" width="800">
+(The list and progress of the APIs integrated were recorded in issue #93)

 ### 3. Backend Testing